 Persian inspired recipes are one of my favorites to make at home.
 All of the exotic spices mixed together to create such warmth; I find it so intoxicating.
 When our friends at Lava Lake Ranch asked if I would like to develop some new lamb recipes for Spring I immediately knew I had to incorporate these flavors.
 I am so excited to share this new recipe for Persian Boneless Leg of Lamb with Tabbouleh Couscous with you.

 This recipe is fairly simple but does require some planning and time.
-I like to lightly season the meat with kosher salt about two days before I plan on cooking it.
+I like to lightly season the meat with kosher salt two days before I plan on cooking.
 I find that this step really enhances the flavor of good meat.
 If you do not have this much time, at least lightly salt about an hour before cooking.

 Do not overcook the meat.
 This makes me crazy when a gorgeous cut of meat from a wonderful ranch is overcooked.
 I have said it a million times – if you buy meat from a respected ranch that practices organic and grass-fed ranching you are receiving meat you can trust.

 - 115 – 120 for Rare

 - 120 – 125 for Medium-Rare

 - 150 – 155 for Well Done

 - 155 + is just wrong

 The warmth of the cardamom and cinnamon mix so well with the seasonings for this recipe such as the turmeric and rose petals.
 The acidity of the lemon juice along with the tabbouleh cuts through the fat in the meat creating a lovely balance.
 I find the entire recipe bright and refreshing.

 Recipe: Persian Boneless Leg of Lamb with Tabbouleh Couscous